 Be sure to test your product pH before adding preservatives to ensure that they work most effectively.

-Sodium Benzoate Warnings
+Sodium Benzoate Dangers & Warnings

-Many ingredients can be safely combined with Sodium Benzoate; however, there are two that are cause for concern.
+As mentioned above, many ingredients can be safely combined with Sodium Benzoate; however, there are two that are cause for concern.

 L-ascorbic acid should never be mixed with Sodium Benzoate; this combination can form a benzene compound, a known human carcinogen.